Sandsten/portfolio/readme.md

 * SSH
   * Accessing remote server
 * Nginx
-  * As reverse proxy from port 443 to node app
+  * Webserver as reverse proxy from port 443 to node app
+  * Serving images, music and videos used by the app
 * Certbot
-  * Generate SSL certificates to enable HTTPS
+  * Generate SSL certificates for HTTPS
 * VSCode
   * IDE of choice